London to Stonehenge by bus | Coach routes, visitor tips & a detailed travel guide

 • Bring a small power bank if you rely on your phone: Charging options on tour buses aren’t guaranteed and you’ll want a battery for photos and maps.

-Frequently Asked Questions about the Stonehenge bus
+Frequently asked questions about the Stonehenge bus